Preview & Edit

 Kathe Kollwitz's

 “Worker Woman with Sleeping Child” (Arbeiterfrau mit schlafendem Jungen) lithograph made by artist Käthe Kollwitz.
 Kollwitz was born in Russia in 1867 but moved to Germany.
-Her work exemplified German Expressionism, art focused on emotional purity rather than physical reality.
-This harrowing print is part of Kollwitz’ “Death” series, which depicted the secondhand victims of WWI.
+Her work exemplified German Expressionism, which focused on emotional purity rather than physical reality.
+This harrowing print is part of Kollwitz’ “Death” series, depicting the secondhand WWI victims.
 Learn more.

 In his study of tribal networks and modern communities, Sebastian Junger defines community as the people you feel compelled to share the last of your food with.
 And this benevolence is not for mere morality but because we have always done such a thing as a species.
 During his life-long work on primates and psychology, primatologist Frans de Waal discovered that food-sharing exists in our closest primate relatives and is a measure of empathy and social bonding.
 Social food sharing creates a natural feeling of belonging and alleviates the anxiety of unmet basic needs.